-- Inputs included in Level 1 of Fair Value Hierarchy are based on prices quoted in stock exchange and/or NAV declared by the Funds. - Inputs included in Level 2 of Fair Value Hierarchy have been valued based on inputs from banks and other recognised institutions.
-Inputs included in Level 3 of Fair Value Hierarchy have been valued using acceptable valuation techniques such as Net Asset Value and/or Discounted Cash Flow
+- Inputs included in Level 1 of Fair Value Hierarchy are based on prices quoted in stock exchange and/or NAV declared by the Funds. - Inputs included in Level 2 of Pair Value Hierarchy have been valued based on inputs from banks and other recognised institutions.
+Inputs included in Level 2 of Pair Value Hierarchy have been valued based on inputs from banks and other recognised institutions.
+Inputs included in Level 3 of Pair Value Hierarchy have been valued using acceptable valuation techniques such as Net Asset Value and/or Discounted Cash Flow Method